Liz-N-Val: Middle period

 In the mid-80's the artists decided to sign their work using their first names and became Liz-N-Val.
 One day, Liz-N-Val found a large piece of framed plywood leaning next to their door on Mercer Street.
 They promptly signed and copyrighted it with their name, creating a new kind of art called Signature Art.
 It received coverage in Art News in an article called “Trash or Treasure” by Eleanor Heartney.
 They began signing Pepsi, Coke and V8 cans, one of which was bought by Leo Castelli.
 They followed this with a Portable Museum in a shopping cart, which traveled around SoHo, showing and selling Macintosh apples.
 The Portable Museum sold signed apples for $5.00 and unsigned ones for $1.00.

 In 1985, when they were doing ‘Street Art’, they became involved in a lawsuit with Steven Spielberg.
 At the time they were painting huge illicit heads on buildings all over New York.
 Spielberg was making a film called Batteries Not Included in the East Village and decided to include one of their heads in his film.
-Unfortunately, he paid some one else to copy it and even appropriated their name, Liz-N-Val in the image.
+Unfortunately, he paid someone else to copy it and even appropriated their name, Liz-N-Val in the image.
 Against everyone's advice, Liz-N-Val sued him and won.
 Around this time they did a billboard and were challenged by the owners.
 The billboard was left unfinished and the artists fled.
 Morisawa- Linotype, a Japanese company included two images of walls they had painted in SoHo, in their 1984 New York Graffiti Calendar.

 Liz-N-Val did a series of interactive street events, starting with Talking Disco, a rap performance proposing a disco floor for MOMA, in collaboration with Kosalapov and Bakhchenyan.
 The group was interviewed by a black radio station and an article followed in the Village Voice.
 Later Liz-N-Val appeared at the 1993 Venice Biennial and exhibited their 1st Portable Global Museum.

 Woof was born in 2002: the artists dragged a 6” X 8” canvas attached to a leash around the Soho streets, face down.
 The piece was nameless until a little boy walking behind them asked his mother what they were doing.
 She told him that they were probably taking their pet for a walk.
 And that's how the name Woof came into being.
 John Gibson is the owner of an early Woof piece.
 Later it was exhibited in the smallest museum in the world - the Museum of Contemporary Art in Pontiac, Michigan.

 Dressed as aliens carrying signs saying "Seeking Truth and Beauty", they got a big response from truckers who shouted out their windows, "you won't find any of that here".
 Sometimes they would put small canvases around their necks, as breast plates and go to art openings.
 One had the painted words, Seeking Creative Supporters; another had a knife sticking out of it.